Curriculum Filter Results

 Pourquoi Tales

 Students will explore folklore and then write their own pourquoi tale.
 There are two curricula that are very similar.
 One has a section where students can create illustrations.
+The curriculum download is a PDF that includes the lesson plan and student sheets.

 Downloads: